34. Fission and fusion

 A variable known as the effective neutron multiplication factor (which uses the symbol k) is used to represent the average number of neutrons that are generated in a fission reaction that go on to provoke new fission reactions.
 When k is less than one, a reaction is subcritical and will eventually die out.
 When k is equal to one, a reaction is critical (each fission event generates, on average, one neutron that will go on to initiate a new fission event).
 This is the desired situation in a nuclear reactor.
 When k is greater than one, a reaction is supercritical.
 Nuclear weapons are capable of releasing enormous amounts of energy because they are based on supercritical reactions.

 If we look at a graph of the number of fission events that occur after each iteration (shown in Figure 34.5), we need to use a logarithmic scale in order to even compare critical and supercritical reactions.
-Assuming that one fission reaction started a chain reaction, after ten iterations, a critical reaction has one fission event occurring; a supercritical reaction in which each iteration generates two new events (labeled k=2 in the graph) will have 512 fission events occurring; and a supercritical reaction that generates three new events with each iteration (labeled k=3 in the graph) will have nearly 20,000 fission events occurring!
+Assuming that one fission reaction started a chain reaction, after ten iterations, a critical reaction will have one fission event occurring; a supercritical reaction in which each iteration generates two new events (labeled k=2 in the graph) will have 512 fission events occurring; and a supercritical reaction that generates three new events with each iteration (labeled k=3 in the graph) will have nearly 20,000 fission events occurring!

 Supercritical reactions are not tenable in nuclear power generation.
 To control the number of neutrons present in a chain reaction, control rods are used to absorb excess neutrons and keep a reaction at the critical stage.
 The control rod material (for example, cadmium or boron) is capable of absorbing neutrons without undergoing fission itself.